 “Don’t you even care (you really don’t care) if the neighbors are laughing at us?”

 “Even you (who’s no great shakes as a student) should know proper MLA citation.”

-Another VAP has the form of “If you really ….”, as in “If you really cared about your health, you wouldn’t eat junk food.”
+Another one of the Verbal Attack Patterns has the form of “If you really ….”
+As in “If you really cared about your health, you wouldn’t eat junk food.”
 Presupposition: you don’t care about your health.

 Then there’s the infamous “If you really loved me, you’d ….”
 Presupposition: you don’t love me.

 True story: an older gentleman on a dating site fell in love with a supposed beauty in another country.
-Upon his arrival in that country, she texted him at his hotel and asked him to accept a package from someone in the lobby and then take it to another location.
-Since he had just arrived and was tired and wanted to go to bed – he had not even (!) met her yet – he texted back that he would do it in the morning.
+Upon his arrival in that country, she texted him at his hotel.
+She asked him to accept a package from someone in the lobby and then take it to another location.
+Since he had just arrived and was tired and wanted to go to bed.
+Note: he had not even (!) met her yet.
+He texted back that he would do it in the morning.